 MedicalWebPage (a single-topic web page about a health or medical topic)

 MedicalScholarlyArticle (a page with a record, abstract, or full text of a medical scholarly publication).

 Background and history: There is a great deal of high-quality health and medical information on the web.
 Today it is often difficult for people to find and navigate this information, as search engines and other applications access medical content mostly by keywords and ignore the underlying structure of the medical knowledge contained in that content.
 Moreover, high-quality content can be hard to find using a search engine if the content isn't optimized to map the content's concepts to the keywords that users tend to use in search.
 And while the medical community has invested significant effort in building rich structured ontologies to describe medical knowledge, such structure is today typically available only 'behind the scenes' rather than shared in the Web using standard markup.
 To address these issues, we've added a set of types to the schema.org schema that will offer a simple way for content providers to mark up the implicit structure in the medical information they publish.
 Our design goals differed from many previous initiatives, in that we focused on markup for use by Webmasters and publishers, with the main goal of helping patients, physicians, and generally health-interested consumers find relevant health information via search.
 Our approach is intended to be a framework for tagging known or novel medical concepts/entities, and optionally their relationships, as they appear in freeform text on the web.
 To manage scope, we have focused on markup that will help in use cases such as patients, physicians, and generally health-interested consumers searching for relevant health information.
 It is explicitly not our goal to replace existing ontology systems or to enumerate instances of medical entities, though our schema can link to and take advantage of existing ontologies and enumerations.
 It is also explicitly not a goal to support automated reasoning, medical records coding, or genomic tagging, all of which would require substantially more detailed (and hence high barrier-to-entry) modeling and markup.
 This initiative grew from a collaborative project that drew upon search expertise from the schema.org partners but also gained immeasurably through feedback from expert reviewers including the US NCBI; physicians at Harvard, Duke, and other institutions, as well as from several health Web sites.
 Contributions from the W3C Healthcare and Lifesciences group and Web Schemas community also helped bridge the complex worlds of Web standards, search and medicine/healthcare.
-Modeling approach: The health and medical types model a core set of medical entities, including:
+Health IT and Healthcare professionals (Agfa Healthcare, Academics, etc) are continuously improving the vocabulary.
+Modeling approach: In coming versions, on demand-driven purpose, the health and medical types model a core set of medical entities, including:

-Conditions
+Anatomical entities

-Signs and symptoms
+Clinical documents

-Causes
+Clinical findings

-Risk factors
+Health facilities

-Therapies (including drugs and procedures)
+Health or Medical records

-Tests
+Healthcare professionals

-Devices
+Life events

 Studies and trials